Download Complete Bulletin (13.2 MB)

 Botany | Pharmacology, Toxicology and Environmental Health | Plant Sciences

 Department of Agriculture and Food, Western Australia.
 (2005), Harmful garden plants in Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4641.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.